 I am a PhD candidate at the Behavioural Science Institute of the Radboud University Nijmegen.
 I have a master’s degree in Pedagogical Sciences and worked at a youth care facility before starting my PhD.
 During my clinical master I wrote a thesis on whether video games can be used to foster social skills among young adolescents.
-My doctoral research focuses on the development and testing of video games for the prevention of depression in youth.
+My doctoral research focuses on the development and testing of social video games for the prevention of depression in youth.

 In my PhD project I study social games for the prevention of depression.
 In my project I take part in both the development and testing of games.
 I want to use video games to help youth become more emotionally resilient and to decrease the stigma that surrounds depression.
 I do this in close collaboration with other researchers and game designers.
 I am particularly interested in games that are played in a social context, because I believe that both social threat and social support are key factors in the development and maintenance of depression.

 GEMH Lab speaks at the biennial conference of the European Association for Research on Adolescence (EARA) which took place in Ghent between September 12 and September 15 2018.

 Symposium: Promoting emotional resilience through games for emotional and mental health at EARA 2018

 At this (Dutch) conference trends, causes and treatments are discussed concerning depression in youth.

 On December 21, 2017, Anouk Tuijnman talked about the game Moving Stories on the NOS op 3 Tech Podcast.

 InScience Festival in Nijmegen on research and games

 Anouk Tuijnman gives a talk at the kick-off of the "kiesweek van de Vlaamse Jeugdraad" about Moving Stories.